 The childminder was registered in 2011.
-She lives with her husband and two children child aged 12 and seven years in Norton Stockton-on-Tees.
-The whole of the ground floor of the property is used for childminding.
-There is a fully enclosed garden available for outside play.
+She lives with her husband and children aged five and one year old in a bungalow in Billingham.
+The whole of the ground floor is used for childminding.
+There is an enclosed garden available for outside play.
 The childminder is able to take and collect children from local schools and pre-schools.
+The family has a dog.

-The childminder is registered to care for a maximum of five children under eight years at any one time, of whom no more than three may be in the early years age range.
+The childminder is registered to care for a maximum of four children under eight years at any one time, of whom no more than two may be in the early years age range and of whom, one may be under one year old.
 She is registered on the Early Years Register and on both the voluntary and compulsory parts of the Childcare Register.